-18.1.1 In this test a hardness number is obtained by determining the depth of penetration of a diamond point or a tungsten carbide ball into the specimen using a fixed-location hardness testing machine.
+18.1.1 In this test a hardness value is obtained by determining the depth of penetration of a diamond point or a tungsten carbide ball into the specimen under certain arbitrarily fixed conditions.
 A minor load of 10 kgf is first applied which causes an initial penetration, sets the penetrator on the material and holds it in position.
 A major load which depends on the scale being used is applied increasing the depth of indentation.
 The major load is removed and, with the minor load still acting, the Rockwell number, which is proportional to the difference in penetration between the major and minor loads is determined; this is usually done by the machine and shows on a dial, digital display, printer, or other device.
-This is
+This is an arbitrary number which increases with increasing hardness.
+The scales most frequently used are as follows: